gregorytadams/MachineLearning/HW1/README.txt

 README: this file

 ProblemA.py: all the code for the assignment.
-Running 'python3 ProblemA.py' will recreate all analysis.
+Running 'python3 ProblemA.py' will recreate all analysis (takes ~35 seconds, mostly because of the genderize api).

 junk_code.py: a home for lost code.
 I use this to store code that I write but end up not using.